-Comfrey tea is extremely eco-friendly.
+Comfrey tea is highly eco-friendly.
 You can make it with containers that have been recycled and make it into a food source for all of your plants.

-It’s very nutritious and can help to fight that common garden pest that is powdery mildew.
+It’s very nutritious and can help fight that common garden pest, powdery mildew.
 Are you ready to start?

 What’s the reason?
 Comfrey Tea is Good For Your Garden

-If you’re a natural gardener, then you’ll probably spend more on gardening products.
-You also purchase items packed in plastic bottles that were transported over long distances.
+You’ll probably spend more on gardening products if you’re a natural gardener.
+You also purchase items packed in plastic bottles and transported over long distances.
 It’s not exactly green.

 However, Comfrey tea is a local product and is almost free.
 It’s also nutritious, without introducing harmful elements into the earth as fertilizers from commercial sources could.

-Nitrogen promotes healthy foliage and phosphorus assists with general growth and resistance to disease.
-Potassium produces robust fruit and flowers.
+Nitrogen promotes healthy foliage, and phosphorus assists with general growth and resistance to disease.
+Potassium produces rich fruit and flowers.

-Comfrey has these nutrients in abundance because it pulls macronutrients out of the soil to store them within its leaves.
-Comfrey is a great source of potassium. more potassium than compost.
+Comfrey has these abundant nutrients because it pulls macronutrients out of the soil to store them within its leaves.
+Comfrey is an excellent source of potassium.
+More potassium than compost.

-It also contains high levels of calcium and magnesium as well as calcium and magnesium, two important nutrients.
+It also contains high levels of calcium and magnesium as well as calcium and magnesium, two essential nutrients.

 Making Comfrey Tea

-If you haven’t started growing comfrey go through the gardening guide and start now!
-Go out and collect your newly growing comfrey leaf.
+If you haven’t started growing comfrey, go through the gardening guide and start now!
+Go out and collect your newly developing comfrey leaf.

 You can chop them up or shred them for faster results.

-Wear gloves as comfrey leaves can be quite hairy, and some individuals find them to be irritating for their skin.
+Wear gloves as comfrey leaves can be hairy, and some individuals find them irritating to their skin.
 The process of rotting will produce a smell, so do not place the container in the vicinity of the home.

-Some people cut the stems off, and then make use of the leaves.
+Some people cut the stems off and then use the leaves.
 I’m not a fan as I’d prefer to have all the greenery I could.

-It is important to put the leaves on a balance so they don’t sink to the surface of the water.
+Putting the leaves on balance is essential, so they don’t sink to the water’s surface.
 This can be done using a few blocks, rocks, or chicken wire that has been twisted.

 Add water until it is just covering the leaves.
 Allow the mixture to sit for a while.

-Be sure to cover your container using a wooden board or similar to ensure that the smell doesn’t go away.
+Be sure to cover your container using a wooden board or similar to ensure the smell doesn’t disappear.
 Also, you want to stop rain from entering and reduce the mix.

 Let the Mixture Agitate

 The mixture should be left for 4 to 6 weeks.
-The longer you wait, the better as you’ll want to extract all nutrition out of the leaf.
+The longer you wait, the better, as you’ll want to extract all nutrition from the leaf.